 а) UDC index — on the left correspondingly to key words;

 b) initials and the last name of the author (authors);

-i) statement of the basic material with complete substantiation of obtained scientific results;
+i) presentation of the main material of the study with a full justification of the obtained scientific results;

 j) conclusions from the given research and perspectives of subsequent works in this direction;

 k) references in the citation order or after the alphabet order.